Supergiovane/node-red-contrib-knx-ultimate/README.md

 * **ALERTER node** [here](https://github.com/Supergiovane/node-red-contrib-knx-ultimate/wiki/Alerter-Configuration).
 With the Alerter node you can signal to a display or to the node-red-contrib-tts-ultimate node (audio feedback), whenever the selected devices are alerted, i.e. they have payload **true**.
 * **LOAD CONTROL node** [here](https://github.com/Supergiovane/node-red-contrib-knx-ultimate/wiki/LoadControl-Configuration).
 Control your loads (Oven, Washing machine, etc..) and avoit shutting down the main voltage due to too high power consumption.
 * **VIEWER node** [here](https://github.com/Supergiovane/node-red-contrib-knx-ultimate/wiki/knxUltimateViewer).
 View all Group Addresses and values of your KNX BUS, in the Node-Red Dashboard.
 * **PHILIPS HUE nodeset** [here](https://github.com/Supergiovane/node-red-contrib-knx-ultimate/wiki/en-hue-configuration).
-Link HUE lights and sensors to KNX in a simple way.
+Link HUE devices to KNX in a simple way.

 <br>
 <br>